 \subsection{Ablation Study on Reference-based Feature Fusion (RFF)}

-Recall that the Increment training strategy suffers from the {\em fitting} issue that would generate high-quality and low-quality features for observed nodes and virtual nodes, respectively.
+Recall that the Increment training strategy suffers from the {\em fitting} issue that would generate superior and inferior features for observed nodes and virtual nodes, respectively.
 By intuition, the most straightforward idea is to low down the features quality of observed nodes or improve the features quality of virtual node.
 Therefore, we further conduct experiments to study: (1) what information should be aligned for each node to adjust the quality of features; and (2) how much extra information should be used.

 For the first problem, as shown in Table~\ref{tab:ablation_rff_align}, we consider three situations: (1) Align each observed/virtual node with its most similar virtual/observed node.
-In this case, the low-quality features of virtual node could benefit from high-quality features to improve its quality, while observed nodes, affected by virtual nodes, would be less likely to get overfitting; (2) Align each observed/virtual node with its most similar observed node.
-We aim to uniformly integrate current high-quality and low-quality features with low-quality features, so that their quality could both be improved; (3) Align each observed/virtual node with its most dissimilar/similar node.
-Different from (2), observed nodes could benefit from high-quality features, but the aligned high-features are not the best candidate.
+In this case, the inferior features of virtual node could benefit from superior features to improve its quality, while observed nodes, affected by virtual nodes, would be less likely to get overfitting; (2) Align each observed/virtual node with its most similar observed node.
+We aim to uniformly integrate current superior and inferior features with inferior features, so that their quality could both be improved; (3) Align each observed/virtual node with its most dissimilar/similar node.
+Different from (2), observed nodes could benefit from superior features, but the aligned superior are not the best candidate.
 We aim to let observed node learn ``slower'' in this case.

 In all situations, we uniformly provide a most similar observed node for each virtual node, and their differences lie in the information for observed nodes.
 From the table, we could know that using virtual nodes to affect observed nodes appear to be the best way to mitigate the {\em fitting} issue.